tdrk18/dotfiles/README.md

 # dotfiles

-my dotfiles for vim, emacs, tmux, and latexmk.
+my dotfiles for zsh, vim, emacs, tmux, and latexmk.